 A diagnosis of diabetes in pregnancy does not mean that your baby will be born with diabetes.

-If you have diabetes, there is a higher risk of the baby:
+If you have diabetes, there is a higher risk of:

-- having health problems after the birth and needing hospital care
+- the baby having health problems after the birth and needing hospital care

-- developing obesity or type 2 diabetes in later life
+- the baby developing obesity or type 2 diabetes in later life

 This can be very difficult to read.
-But try to remember that the vast majority of women (98%) with diabetes have a healthy pregnancy and healthy baby.
+But try to remember that most women with diabetes have a healthy pregnancy and healthy baby if their diabetes is well controlled.
 You will have extra care throughout your pregnancy and labour to check that you and your baby are healthy.

 "Having the risks explained to me was ultimately my motivator to getting my blood sugars perfect."